msabramo/kallithea/docs/usage/debugging.rst

 enable detailed debug
 ---------------------

-RhodeCode uses standard python logging modules to log it's output.
+Kallithea uses standard python logging modules to log it's output.
 By default only loggers with INFO level are displayed.
 To enable full output change `level = DEBUG` for all logging handlers in currently used .ini file.
 This change will allow to see much more detailed output in the logfile or